yatiml/yatiml/docs/tutorial.rst

 Here, we have defined a class ``Shape``, and have added a list of Shapes as an attribute to ``Submission``.
 Each shape has a location, its center, which is a list of coordinates.
 Classes ``Circle`` and ``Square`` inherit from ``Shape``, and have some additional attributes.
-All the classe are added to the Loader, and that's important, because only classes added to the Loader will be considered by YAtiML.
+All the classe are passed when creating the load function, and that's important, because only those classes will be considered by YAtiML.

 YAtiML will automatically recognize which subclass matches the object actually specified in the list from the attributes that it has.
 If more than one subclass